docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/Docker101/dockerfile/_index.md

 ## Lab #3: Create an image with COPY instruction

-The COPY instruction copies files or directories from source and adds them to the filesystem of the container at destinatio.
+The COPY instruction copies files or directories from source and adds them to the filesystem of the container at destination.

 Two form of COPY instruction
 ```